Big Island, Hawaii Travel Guide

 Kona and Hilo are the two main areas on the Big Island, and they are on opposite coasts.
 You can fly to either town on Hawaiian Airlines.
 Generally, Kona is drier on the leeward (west) side, while Hilo is very lush and experiences more rain on the windward coast, especially in the winter.
 Unlike other Hawaiian Islands where it’s easier to get from town to town, Kona and Hilo are approximately 1.5 hours apart.
 The Big Island is so big that it’s easy to wind up spending a lot of time driving, unless you focus your travels on specific areas.
 I usually stay in the Kona area, but there are AirBnBs all over the island.

 If budget allows, my two favorite resorts are on the Kona Coast; the Mauna Lani and the Four Season Hualalai.
 The Mauna Lani has beautifully appointed rooms with ocean views, and sleek pools.
 The ocean front in this area is gorgeous and there are walking paths from resort to resort.
 The Four Seasons is perhaps the premier resort on the Big Island.
 The resort has a huge ocean front, isolated from other resorts and private; running parallel to the water.
 All of the rooms, suites, and pools are ocean view or close by.
 There are multiple pools (7, 8, 9?!), including adults-only options.
 The service is impeccable and they have great kama’aina rates for Hawaii residents (as does the Mauna Lani).
+Another great resort to consider is Kona Village.

 GETTING AROUND: